squarecat/doc-buddy/README.md

 ### Optional Requirements:

 - A DigitalOcean account if you want to deploy directly to DigitalOceans App Platform.
-If you don't already have one, you can sign up at https://cloud.digitalocean.com/registrations/new.
+If you don't already have one, you can sign up [here](https://www.digitalocean.com/?refcode=1f67a87765d4).

 ## Getting Started